Alpkit's Cloud Cover

 The Cloud Cover packs down ridiculously small and when packed down inside outer bags, goes almost unnoticed.

 When used inside another bag, being primarily a quilt, the Cloud Cover can be doubled over, providing twice the amount of down on top of the body, where it achieves maximum loft (since the body compresses the insulation you sleep on, reducing its thermal impact).
-For extreme cold conditions, we use the high tog Multimat Expedition Summit Compact 38 self-inflating mat, with sufficient insulation from below, the Cloud Cover can then be doubled over and used as a quilt, inside the Carinthia Defence 4.
+For extreme cold conditions, we recommend the high tog Multimat Expedition Summit Compact 38 self-inflating mat, with sufficient insulation from below, the Cloud Cover can then be doubled over and used as a quilt, inside the Carinthia Defence 4.

 As with any product that genuinely falls into the ultralight category, there has to be a sacrifice, and such weight losses will inevitably effect durability.
-That said, we've not seen any signs of wear.
+That said, I've not seen any signs of wear.
 Our advice is to treat it very gently.
 The beauty of using it as part of a synthetic/down system, is that the tougher synthetic outer bags take the bulk of the abuse, and serve to protect the baby down bag.
 A case of "look after it and it'll look after you".

 Note: Due to the lightweight nylon fabric (there are 2 version - we went with the nylon, being a little tougher) one needs to take a little extra care when unfastening the poppers.

 So, to sum up the Cloud Cover is something of a down floozy that mates well with synthetics: in particular Nordisk's Abel +10 and Carinthia's Defence 4.
 Synthetic insulation guarantees warmth when wet and down is still the winner when it comes to getting the most warmth for your gram.
 Pairing the two makes an ideal and highly flexible sleeping system.
 For this reason Alpkit's Cloud Cover is our top choice for Ultralight 1 Season / Inner Bag.